tensara/tensara/public/content/tensara-score.md

 The consistency bonus is applied to your total score and can provide up to a 20% boost for users who submit solutions on many different days throughout the month.

+## Normalization of Scores

+To ensure that the Tensara scores remain within a manageable range and do not become excessively large, we apply a normalization factor to the final score.

+The normalization factor is set to **1000**, meaning that after calculating the total score based on various performance metrics, we divide the final score by **1000**.
+This adjustment helps maintain a consistent scoring scale, making it easier for users to understand and compare their scores.

+For example, if a user's calculated score is **13777.5**, the normalized score would be:

+$$
+\text{Normalized Score} = \frac{\text{Total Score}}{1000} = \frac{13777.5}{1000} = 13.78
+$$

+This normalization process ensures that scores reflect user performance without resulting in unwieldy numbers.

 ## Example Calculation

 Consider a user who: